green-party-dublin-central/nh-web/site/content/post/planning-observation.md

 ---
 ## The planning process

 There are two main avenues for an applicant to make a planning application in Dublin.

-* An application can be made to Dublin City Council.
+An application can be made to Dublin City Council.
 This would be where the majority of applications go.
-* Applications for Strategic Housing Developments* (100 units or more and large-scale student accommodation) can be made directly to An Bord Pleanála.
+Applications for Strategic Housing Developments* (100 units or more and large-scale student accommodation) can be made directly to An Bord Pleanála.

 For Dublin City Council the process looks something like this:

-* Application is sent to Dublin City Council and published on the Dublin City Council website
+* An application is sent to Dublin City Council and published on the Dublin City Council website
 * Members of the public may make an observation to Dublin City Council
 * The city planners can either, reject the application, grant the application, or grant with conditions
-* The planners decision can be appealed to An Bord Pleanála
+* The planners' decision can be appealed to An Bord Pleanála

 An Bord Pleanála's decision is generally final, save for any judicial review.

 For Strategic Housing Developments the process looks something like this:

-* There's a pre-application consultation phase between Dublin City Council, An Bord Pleanála and the applicant
+* There is a pre-application consultation phase between Dublin City Council, An Bord Pleanála and the applicant
 * An application is sent to An Bord Pleanála with an accompanying website describing the development
 * Members of the public may make an observation to An Bord Pleanála
 * As with the Dublin City Council process An Bord Pleanála can grant, grant with conditions, or reject the application.